AzureAD/AzureADAssessment/README.md

 Set-ExecutionPolicy RemoteSigned -Scope Process
 ```

+### MSAL.PS Certificate Error (Authenticode issuer)

-### The signing certificate for MSAL.PS is changing to use Microsoft's code signing process.
+The signing certificate for MSAL.PS is changing to use Microsoft's code signing process.
 If you see the following error, `PackageManagement\Install-Package : Authenticode issuer 'CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US' of the new module 'MSAL.PS' with version 'x.x.x.x' from root certificate authority 'CN=Microsoft Root Certificate Authority 2011, O=Microsoft Corporation, L=Redmond, S=Washington, C=US' is not matching with the authenticode issuer 'CN=Jason Thompson, O=Jason Thompson, L=Cincinnati, S=Ohio, C=US' of the previously-installed module 'MSAL.PS' with version 'x.x.x.x' from root certificate authority 'CN=DigiCert Assured ID Root CA, OU=www.digicert.com, O=DigiCert Inc, C=US'.
 If you still want to install or update, use -SkipPublisherCheck parameter.`, you can resolve it using the following command.

 ```PowerShell
 Install-Module MSAL.PS -SkipPublisherCheck -Force